Chinese medicine concepts of food and energy

 From the outside, the health of the liver shows in our eyes, fingernails and toenails and can be felt in our tendons.
 To see the health of the Liver on the tongue, check the sides.
 If the Liver is in perfect shape, the tongue will be firm, pink, and have a thin white coat.
 If the sides of your tongue are swollen, flabby or bruised looking, then spring is the perfect time to start getting your Liver in shape.
 This means primarily to support and calm the Liver while also toning up the other organs so they can hold their own against bullying from the Liver.

-Sour is connected to the Liver.
+According to the five elements, sour is associated with the Liver.
+This does not mean that we need to eat more sour foods in Spring, let’s take a closer look.
 Sour strengthen the liver and is yin and cooling.
 It has a contracting, astringent effect and dries and firms.
 It helps strengthen tendons, improve bladder control, excessive sweating, diarrhoea, sagging skin, haemorrhoids and prolapsed conditions.
 Once eaten, sour heads straight for the Liver.
-A small amount of the sour flavour is essential for a balanced Liver, but too much will make the Liver too strong and cause imbalance between the organs.
+A small amount of the sour flavour is essential for a balanced Liver, however, too much will make the Liver too strong and cause imbalance between the organs.
 Examples of sour foods include lemons, limes, hawthorn fruit, pickles and rosehip.
 Vinegar is also sour.

 Liver yin deficiency